-To use an existing site: If you have existing sites on your account, you can select a site from a dropdown list by clicking on the downward facing arrow.
+If you have existing sites on your account, you can select which site from a dropdown list by clicking on the site dropdown button.

 You can select a site by scrolling through the list or by typing it in the search bar.

-To create a new site: Click Create new site under the Location section to enter new site information for your upload.
+Click Create new site under the Location section to create a new site for your dataset.

-Click Edit site info to edit site name and coordinate system.
+Click Edit site info to edit the site name and coordinate system.